Nikon D600 vs Sony RX10 IV

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D600 and Sony Cyber-shot DSC-RX10 IV and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the RX10 IV offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D600 does not offer wifi capability.
+In contrast, the D600 does not provide wifi capability.

 The RX10 IV is a recent model that features in the current product line-up of Sony.
-In contrast, the D600 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D600 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the D600 was succeeded by the Nikon D610.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what conclusions can be drawn?
 Is the Nikon D600 better than the Sony RX10 IV or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.